En Masse Entertainment: Pocket Platoons

 Shortly after launching Fruit Attacks, on August 27, 2015, En Masse Entertainment released Pocket Platoons, a base-building combat strategy game set in World War II Normandy.
 Pocket Platoons is available on iOS and Android devices.
 It was later remove in February 2017.

 Alliance of Valiant Arms

 In July 2016, the license to host Alliance of Valiant Arms was revealed to have been give to En Masse Entertainment.
 It was previously hosted by Aeria Games.
 The closed beta commenced on August 18, 2016, lasting until the August 23, 2018.
 The open beta followed on August 25, and the game was officially re-launched on September 22 of that year.
 The game is a free-to-play first-person shooter, which takes place in an alternate future wherein the Neo-Russian Federation has begun to take back former Soviet countries and allies, then targeting the rest of Europe with the European Union combating them.
 It was developed by Red Duck and first released in Korea in 2007.

-Kritika Online

-En Masse adopted the action MMORPG Kritika from South Korea, and released a closed beta called Kritika Online in May 2017.